 Finally, try to remain calm, act quickly and responsibly, and remember that the people on the other end of the triple zero call can give you advice on what to do until help arrives.

-Dr Fiona Bisshop specialises in LGBTIQ health and is available by appointment at Holdsworth House Medical Brisbane.
-Call (07) 3894 0794 or visit the website.
-For more by Dr Bisshop visit drfionabisshop.com, follow @DrFionaBisshop on Twitter, or send your health questions email@example.com and Fiona will answer them in QN Magazine.
+Dr Fiona Bisshop specialises in LGBTIQ health.
+For more by Dr Bisshop visit drfionabisshop.com, follow @DrFionaBisshop on Twitter, or send your health questions firstname.lastname@example.org and Fiona will answer them in QN Magazine.